Long-Short-Range Message-Passing: A Physics-Informed Framework to Capture Non-Local Interaction for Scalable Molecular Dynamics Simulation: Long-Short-Range Message-Passing

 }The $\phi_{\text{Short}}(\cdot)$ defines a message-passing framework, and $N(\cdot)$ denotes the first-order neighbor set of a particular node. $m_{ij}$ and $\vec{m}_{ij}$ denote the scalar message and vectorial message between node $i$ and its first order neighbor $j$.
-The scalar and vectorial message are calculated using the scalar embeddings, vectorial embeddings, and directional information: